bzshang/piwebapi-python-examples/README.md

     return bunchify(json.loads(root_response.text))
 ```

 It accepts the name of the web API server.
-Then, I issue an HTTP GET to the base URL using
+Then, I issue an HTTP GET to the base URL using `req.get()`

 ```Python
 root_response = req.get('https://' + webapi_server + '/piwebapi', verify=False)